tina-snatak/sprint-0/redis/setup-poc/README.md

-# POC for Redis – Setup and Run the Redis
+# POC for Redis – Setup & Run the Redis

 ## Author Information